gem/oq-engine/doc/faq.md

 ### Help!
 I am running out of memory!

-If you are on a laptop, the first thing to do is to close the browser.
+If you are on a laptop, the first thing to do is close all memory consuming applications.
+Remember that running the enigne from the command-line is the most memory-efficient way to run calculations (browesers can use significant memory from your laptop).
-If that is not enough, then close all other memory consuming applications.
-You can also limit the number of parallel threads as explained before (i.e. disable hyperthreading, reduce num_cores) or disable parallelism altogether by giving the command
+You can also limit the number of parallel threads as explained before (i.e. disable hyperthreading, reduce num_cores) or disable parallelism altogether by giving the command:

 $ oq engine --run job.ini --no-distribute